Sdec30/Phase1_ProjectDAT7_MicrosoftMovieAnalysis/README.md

  # <font color='red' > Conclusions </font>

 In examining the movie industry from 2010 to 2018, it's evident that genre plays a pivotal role in a film's success with Drama and Comedy leading in audience preferences and revenure generation.
 While the average runtime of the film gravitates around 1 hour 40 minute, the length isn't a direct predictor of financial success.
 Instead the correlation between movie's production budget and its gross indicates that investment in production often results in better returns.

-**Business Recomendation to Microsoft Company**
+Business Recommendation to Microsoft Company

-- **Diversify Portfolio**: While Drama and Comedy have shown strong results, it's important to maintain a diversified portfolio of movie genres to cater to varied audiences preferences and mitigate risks.
+Diversify Portfolio: While Drama and Comedy have shown strong results, it's important to maintain a diversified portfolio of movie genres to cater to varied audiences preferences and mitigate risks.
-- **Budget Allocation**: Allocate budget wisely, focusing on key areas like story quality, casting and post production.
+Budget Allocation: Allocate budget wisely, focusing on key areas like story quality, casting and post production.
 A higher budget often correlates with higher returns, but its crucial to ensure the budget is used effectively.
-- **Market Research**: Conduct more in-depth market research to understand why genres such as romance, mystery, music arents generating revenue.
+Market Research: Conduct more in-depth market research to understand why genres such as romance, mystery, music aren't generating revenue.
 This will help in making informed decisions for future projects.
-- **Movie marketing**: With a movie runtime not being a direct predictor of success in terms of revenue, marketing strategies can play a pivotal role in the movie success.
+Movie marketing: With a movie runtime not being a direct predictor of success in terms of revenue, marketing strategies can play a pivotal role in the movie success.
 Some of the reason to consider for analysis might not fully solve the bussiness problems:

-- The data only span from 2010 to 2018, which might not capture the most recent trends.
+The data only span from 2010 to 2018, which might not capture the most recent trends.
-- Factors like quality of storyline, directorial talent, and cast performances which might not be quantified easily but it plays a hugh role in movie's success
+Factors like quality of storyline, directorial talent, and cast performances which might not be quantified easily but it plays a hugh role in movie's success
-- The role of marketing, production, and release strategies is not captured in these datasets but can significantly impact a movie's success
+The role of marketing, production, and release strategies is not captured in these datasets but can significantly impact a movie's success
 Future improvements for these datasets

-- Regularly updating data can give a comprehensive view of current trends.
+Regularly updating data can give a comprehensive view of current trends.
-- Incorporate additional data like critical reviews, audience feedback and competition between movies release in same year to give a holistic view of the factors influencing movie success.
+Incorporate additional data like critical reviews, audience feedback and competition between movies release in same year to give a holistic view of the factors influencing movie success.
 In conclusion while the analysis provides valuable insights, the movie industry's complexity requires a multifaceted approach, considering both quantifiable metrics and qualitative factors to run a successful movie studio.